FadedCantCode/Fabrica-RUNE/docs/roadmap.md

 treat the `multitool` family as a documented, partially-understood open item and move on, is a real decision, not a foregone conclusion either way.

+### DOT format mismatch fix: extract_features() rewritten against the real Rune schema (2026-06-18)
+dot.py's extract_features() assumed genome was a list of per-step dicts, each carrying its own constraints list.
+Checked against rune_loader.py, RFC-0001, and the existing .rune files (research.rune, coder.rune, multitool.rune, multitool_v2.rune): this assumption does not hold, in two separate ways. genome is a flat list of step name strings, repeats included directly in the list, never a list of dicts. constraints is a single flat list at the rune level, applying to the whole genome; there is no per-step constraint concept anywhere in the schema, runtime, or linter. extract_features() rewritten to take a Rune dataclass instance (the object returned by rune_loader.load_rune()) directly, dropping the per-step constraint logic entirely since it described something that does not exist in the format.
+The real schema needed less code than the wrong assumption did.
+The main demo block rewritten the same way: instead of four hand built dicts standing in for genome shapes, it now loads research.rune, coder.rune, multitool.rune, and multitool_v2.rune directly.
+Smoke tested against the real rune_loader.py and all four example files.
+With research.rune and coder.rune as the validated baseline, DOT assigns multitool.rune the lowest confidence (0.334) and multitool_v2.rune higher (0.618, closer to the single constraint baseline shape), consistent with multitool.rune being the genome that exposed real heuristic gaps in Stage 1.
+This is a sanity check that the nearest neighbor logic behaves as intended on known shapes, not new evidence about anything; two validated examples still is not enough to mean much on its own.
+Limitation (b) is unchanged: with only 2 validated examples, _feature_scale()'s normalization range is still defined entirely by those two points and remains unstable.
+Not in scope until validated examples accumulate past the Stage 2 target.
+DOT remains unintegrated into divergence_linter.py, per the existing plan; this fix only closes limitation (a).

 ## Stage 2: Spec maturity

 - [ ] Versioned schema (semver on the `.rune` format itself, not just the repo)